manufacture-dev/manufacture-dev.github.io/content/english/faq/_index.md

 - Coach to introduce new practices within the team and support its progress

-To meet these challenges, we operate iteratively with In & Out cycles, which creates a dynamic of continuous improvement within the team:
+To meet these challenges, we operate iteratively with In & Out cycles (In: the coach is in immersion in the team / Out: the coach steps back and remains in support of the team), which creates a dynamic of continuous improvement within the team:

 - By setting an ambition at the start of the “in” cycle and objectives to be achieved at the end of the cycle